Spil Games

 Spil Games was a Dutch video game developer based in Hilversum.
-The company publishes free-to-play games for Android and iOS devices, as well as for the Facebook Platform.
+The company published free-to-play games for Android and iOS devices, as well as for the Facebook Platform.

 History

 Peter Driessen and Bennie Eeftink founded Spill Group in 2001.
 The company launched its first games website, spelletjes.nl, in 2004.

 In 2007, Spill Group acquired a majority share in the Chinese game development company zLong and began producing games.
 That same year, the company also expanded its portals to the US and UK.

 The 2008 acquisition of the MMO (massive multiplayer online) site/community, onrpg.com, moved the company into the MMORPG segment.

 In July 2008, Spill group changed the company name and rebranded to Spil Games.

 In 2012, it was reported that Spil Games' U.S.-based tween girl GirlsGoGames.com was one of the top websites that U.S. girls visited when online.
 Girls most frequently played games that involved cooking, dress-up, and quizzes.
 The most popular game girls played on GirlsGoGames.com was Pet Party.

 In total, Spil Games expanded its segmented and localized approach with more than 50 websites where people can play games online in 20 languages.
 80% of its games are from third-party developers, as of 2012.
 This reaches a large audience of 190 million monthly users on average.

 In May 2014 the company announced that it will let go of a substantial portion of its workforce – 90 out of 240 full-time positions – as a result of a move from website to mobile and tablet games.

 In September 2014, the company reorganised, closing its Dutch development studio and concentrating on mobile game publishing.